 As runners, we’re ALWAYS searching for that correct running form.
 Enter core workouts for runners.
-All your needs are guaranteed to be met by this KILLER core workout!
-And remember: proper form will make you a better runner, help you run faster, and most importantly, get more “frame-worthy” race photos 🙂
+All your needs are guaranteed to be met by this core workout!

 More like how do core exercises NOT help?